The unsolved murder of Scott Lilly on the Appalachian trail

 All investigations have failed to identify the killer.

-What is and where is the Mount Pleasant Special Management Area?
+What is Mount Pleasant Special Management Area, and where is it?

 The Mount Pleasant Special Management Area is in Amherst County, Virginia, north of U.S. Route 60 and east of the Blue Ridge Parkway.
-The area where the body was found, Cow Camp Gap, is several miles from the Wiggins Spring Road, which the trail crosses.
+Cow Camp Gap, where the body was found, is several miles from the Wiggins Spring Road, which the trail crosses.

 Background to Scott Lilly and the Civil War

-One of Scott’s interests was Civil War history, which brought him to Virginia and to hike the trail, starting June 15, 2011.
-He went by the trail name “Stonewall”, most likely a reference to Thomas “Stonewall” Jackson, a commander in the Confederate Army in the Civil War.
+One of Scott’s interests was Civil War history, which led him to Virginia and, starting June 15, 2011, to hike the trail.
+He went by the trail name “Stonewall,” most likely a reference to Thomas “Stonewall” Jackson, a commander in the Confederate Army during the Civil War.

 Stonewall Jackson died as a result of friendly fire in 1863 across the border in Clarksburg, West Virginia.
-He had embarked on his Appalachian journey as a path to self-discovery and finding himself, as well as visiting the Civil War battlefields.
+He had embarked on his Appalachian journey as a path to self-discovery, finding himself, and visiting the Civil War battlefields.

-Scott intended to hike southbound from Maryland to Springer Mountain in Georgia, but he never made it.
+Scott intended to hike southbound from Maryland to Springer Mountain in Georgia but never made it.

 Before the murder

-The last time anyone had seen or heard from Scott was around July 31, 2011, when he climbed The Priest, a 4,063-foot mountain in Nelson County, Virginia, and the Appalachian Trail crosses it.
+The last time anyone saw or heard from Scott was around July 31, 2011, when he climbed The Priest, a 4,063-foot mountain in Nelson County, Virginia, where the Appalachian Trail crosses it.

 He stayed at the Priest shelter about 0.6 miles east of the A.T. along the Old Hotel Trail, which loops around and rejoins the A.T. again about two miles north.
 The Shelter and the Hotel Trail are 16.8 miles (an average day’s hike on the trail).